KEEP SCROLLING DOWN TO FIND OUT MORE…

 Currently there is a herb garden, raised flower beds and vegetables being grown.
 Just turn up and say hello.

-The facilities cabin and a limited area of the community growing space are wheelchair accessible.
+The facilities cabin is wheelchair accessible.
 We are in the process of developing the growing spaces to make them more accessible.
 Please get in touch if you have any questions about accessibility.

 Not free on a Monday?
 Our Land Army volunteer days provide opportunities to get involved in gardening and food growing at Woodbank on other days of the week.
 Visit The Kindling Trust website, or give us a call for more information